 We invite you to become a member of the Kootenay Lake Chamber of Commerce.
-You may print from this page: KLCC Membership-Invoice 2018 and mail your membership with a cheque.
+2018 rates will apply until February.
+You may print from this page: KLCC Membership-Invoice 2019 and mail your membership form with a cheque.
 It is also possible to drop it off in Crawford Bay at Barefoot Handweaving 16101 Hwy 3A beside the Information booth where Janet can help or direct deposit your payment with an email please.

 You now belong to the BC Chamber as well now.